TIPPERARY COUNTY COUNCIL

-Notice is hereby given that pursuant to Section 34 of the Planning and Development Act, 2000 as amended, and in accordance with Section 10 of the European Communities (Public Participation) Regulations 2010 that Tipperary County Council has issued a Notification of a Decision to grant planning permission on the 02/06/2017 , subject to 12 conditions, to Glebo Farms Ltd, for a 5 year permission for a development which will consist for demolition of sheds 1, 2 and 3; to construct 1 no dry sow house, 1 no gilt house, 1 no weaner house, engineered pig slurry storage basin, with connection channels, ESB transformer house and associated works for animal purposes.
-The development comprises of an activity in relation to which an Industrial Emissions Directive License (Formally IPPC License) is required.
-An Environmental Impact Statement (EIS) was submitted with the Planning Application at Ballymackey Castle, Ballymackey, Nenagh, Co.
-Tipperary
+Notice is hereby given that pursuant to Section 34 of the Planning and Development Act, 2000 as amended, and in accordance with Section 10 of the European Communities (Public Participation) Regulations 2010 that Tipperary County Council has issued a Notification of a Decision to grant planning permission on the 17/05/2018 , subject to 11 conditions, to Gurteen Agricultural College for a 5 year permission for a development which will consist of construction of a reinforced concrete underground storage tank, concrete access road, pumped irrigation system and all associated facilities and site works.
+The tank will be used for the storage of waste products from agriculture, horticulture, aquaculture, forestry, hunting and fishing, food preparation and processing prior to irrigation on adjacent willow plantation.
+A Natura Impact Statement is submitted with the application at Gurteen Agricultural College, Gurteen (ED Ballingarry), Roscrea, Co.
+Tipperary.

 The applicant and any person who made submissions or observations in writing to the Planning Authority in relation to this planning application may appeal this decision, in accordance with Section 37 (1) of the Planning and Development Act 2000, to An Bord Pleanala, 64 Marlborough Street, Dublin 1 within a period of 4 weeks from the date of the decision by the Planning Authority.